Dedicated to the preservation of the Cavalier King Charles Spaniel

 Committed Breeders

 Most reputable breeders are addressing health issues as best they can by participating in various tests offered for their breeding stock.
-In our opinion that minimally they should have their Hearts screened annually by a Board Certified Cardiologist, CERF eye exams should also be done, DNA tests or by parentage to identify carriers of Curly Coat, Dry Eye and Episodic Falling, and MRI’s when possible.
-It should be noted that Hips and Patella’s should also be a consideration within this breed.
+In our opinion that minimally they should have their Hearts screened annually by a Board-Certified Cardiologist, CERF eye exams should also be done, DNA tests or by parentage to identify carriers of Curly Coat, Dry Eye and Episodic Falling, and MRI’s when possible.
+It should also be noted that Hips and Patella’s should also be a consideration within this breed.

 With all of the testing available there still are no real genetic guarantees.
 Genetically there is still too much unknown about some conditions and varying opinions and documentation.
 Environment must also be considered.
 Quality of food, flea & tick medications, vaccines, other chemical exposures, weight & exercise all play factors in the longevity of any dog.